-Indeed, more and more people are striving for a better quality of life.
-This is why the job market is so active lately.
-Many people re-evaluate their jobs and think about what really makes them happy.
-They are also looking for greater flexibility, such as working from home part-time or full-time, working closer to home to reduce their commuting and separating work time from personal time to ensure a better work-life balance. personal.
-Some people have left the big, expensive cities to settle in the suburbs or in the countryside in order to improve their quality of life.
+Indeed, people are becoming more committed to attaining a better quality of life.
+That’s why the job market has been so active lately.
+Many people are re-evaluating their work and reconsidering what brings them true happiness.
+They also seek greater flexibility, such as working from home on a part- or full-time basis, working closer to home to reduce commuting, and separating personal and work time to maintain a better work-life balance.
+Some people have moved from large, expensive cities to the suburbs or rural areas to enhance their quality of life.

 However, it is important to make sure that these decisions made in the quest for a better life are suitable for your situation.
 Here are some quick tips to put into practice as you brainstorm some important actions:

 - Think rationally.
 Be clear when making important decisions.
 List the possible pros and cons of this important decision you are about to make in order to see the big picture and stay objective.